ConsumrBuzzy/TurboShells/docs/STYLE_GUIDE.md

 This guide establishes coding standards for the TurboShells project to ensure consistency, readability, and maintainability across all code.

+> **Note**: TurboShells is a personal passion project and portfolio piece.
+While we maintain high code quality standards, the focus is on demonstrating clean, maintainable code rather than production-level enterprise standards.

 ## 📋 Table of Contents

 1. [Core Principles](#core-principles)